malone5/survivordash/DevLog.md

 limit 5;

+-- bad challenges but made it to the end select s.season, p.fullname, s.* from player_stats s join players p on s.playerid=p.id where challenge_appear > 10
+and jury_vote_pct is not null
+order by challenge_wins
+limit 5;

 **DevLog**: https://survivor.fandom.com/wiki/<survivro_name>
 is a great source for stats that might be better than true dork times.
 Somethign to look at